mkearns17/Movie-Data-Analysis/README.md

 ![img](./images/TMDBMovieScoreByGenre.png)

-## MORE INFORMATION
+## More Information

 Please refer to my [jupyter notebook](./Movie_Data_Analysis.ipynb) for the complete analysis and my [presentation](./Movie_Data_Analysis_Presentation.pdf) for additional information.

-# CONCLUSION & RRECOMMENDATIONS
+# Conclusion & Recommendations

 Based on this analysis I recommend the following three business actions: